-During this lengthy call, it transpired that Cira had nowhere to turn and she was very scared of her addiction to prescription drugs and was looking at entering prescription drugs rehab, in her case it was codeine based painkillers that she started taking for a back injury 3 years prior.
+During this lengthy call, it transpired that Cira had nowhere to turn and she was very scared of her addiction to prescription drugs.
+She was looking at entering prescription drugs rehab, in her case it was codeine based painkillers that she started taking for a back injury 3 years prior.

-We assessed and worked out that Shen had addictive tendencies throughout her life, this was apparent due to her emotions, she was very uncomfortable about her feelings around herself and the relationships around her including parents, family friends and boyfriend.
+We assessed and worked out that Cira had addictive tendencies throughout her life, this was apparent due to her emotions, she was very uncomfortable about her feelings around herself and the relationships around her including parents, family friends and boyfriend.
 She found that because of her loss of work, due to her back issues, she isolated at home and became even scared of exiting the house.
 This is quite normal for people with addiction issues.

 First of all we need to arrest the substances in her body, with help with our doctor we began a comfortable reducing regime.
 Also sleeping tablets for the first four nights as her patterns were all over the place.

 Week two was working with her to break down the denial of not just her addiction, but the thought processes in her trying to control the world around her so she felt safe.
-Her care plan for this week was starting to unravel some of the underline issues to her prescription drugs rehab issue here at the London rehab clinic.
+Her care plan for this week was starting to unravel some of the underlying issues to her prescription drugs issue here at the London rehab clinic.

-Week three was one to ones and group, going deeper into the past traumas that were blocking her.
-It became clear that these learnt behaviours learnt in childhood were not serving her.
+Week three consisted of 1-to-1 and group therapy, going deeper into the past traumas that were blocking her.
+It became clear that these learnt behaviours from childhood were not serving her.
 Abandonment and rejection, this same script was taken from her childhood life and replayed in adulthood expecting different outcomes.